Uploaded by Conrad Properties on 2018-10-17.

 Koh Samui is surrounded by abundant lush greenery and stunning natural beauty, with a relatively short stormy season compared to other islands, leaving about 10 months of ideal climate for sightseeing, sun-bathing, adventure-seeking or whatever your heart desires!

-The island also has one of the most charming International Airport in Thailand; providing an array of direct flights to Bangkok, Hong Kong, China, Singapore and others, making it highly convenient to travel to this peaceful heavenly paradise.
+The island also has one of the most charming International Airports in Thailand; providing an array of direct flights to Bangkok, Hong Kong, China, Singapore and others - thus making it highly convenient to travel to this peaceful heavenly paradise!

 If you’ve never visited the island before, beware… you may fall under the hypnotic spell of .